-We caution that we have not independently validated any such facility virus incidence information, which may be reported on an inconsistent basis by our operators, and we can provide no assurance regarding the information's accuracy or that there have not been any changes since the time it was obtained from our operators; we also undertake no duty to update this information.
-It remains uncertain to what extent vaccination programs for COVID-19 and any booster doses will mitigate the effects of COVID-19 in our facilities, particularly with regard to new variants of the virus, the impact of governmental vaccine mandates for staff on ongoing staffing shortages in our facilities and other factors that impact virus transmission in our facilities.
+We believe that the incidence and severity of COVID-19 at our operators among their residents and employees, based on reporting by our operators, tend to correlate with levels of incidence experienced by the community.
+It remains uncertain to what extent vaccination programs for COVID-19 and any booster doses will continue to mitigate the effects of COVID-19 in our facilities, particularly with regard to any new variants of the virus, the impact of governmental vaccine mandates for staff on ongoing staffing shortages in our facilities and other factors that impact virus transmission in our facilities.
 The impact of these programs will depend in part on the continued efficacy and delivery of the vaccine and booster doses in our facilities, compliance with staff vaccination requirements and participation levels in vaccination programs among the residents and employees of our operators and in the communities in which they operate.

 In addition to experiencing outbreaks of positive cases and deaths of residents and employees during the pandemic, our operators have been required to, and continue to, adapt their operations to manage the spread of the COVID-19 virus as well as the implementation of new treatments and vaccines, and to implement new requirements relating to infection control, staffing levels, personal protective equipment ("PPE"), testing mandates, quality of care, visitation protocols and reporting, among other regulations, throughout the pandemic while facing staffing shortages that have accelerated during the pandemic and that may impede the delivery of care.
 Many of our operators have reported incurring significant cost increases as a result of the COVID-19 pandemic, with dramatic increases for facilities with positive cases.
-These increases have been offset to some extent by increases in reimbursements due to increased skilling in place, which has been necessitated by pandemic-related protocols and may decrease when such protocols subside.
-We believe these increases primarily stem from elevated labor costs, including increased use of overtime and bonus pay and reliance on agency staffing due to staffing shortages, as well as a significant increase in both the cost and usage of PPE, testing equipment and processes and supplies, as well as implementation of new infection control protocols and vaccination programs.
+These increases have been offset to some extent by increases in reimbursements due to increased skilling in place, which has been necessitated by pandemic-related protocols and may decrease when such protocols subside or when the federally declared public health emergency expires.
+We believe these increases primarily stem from elevated labor costs, including increase in both the cost and usage of PPE, testing equipment and processes and supplies, as well as a significant of new infection control protocols and vaccination programs.
+In addition, operators who do not achieve full compliance with applicable vaccination and infection control requirements may face potential survey issues and penalties.
+At this time, there is significant uncertainty regarding the impact of such developments.